“Hollywood Ice Revels” Performs At Ryman Auditorium

 April 15, 1962 – Jackie Robinson, who, in January that year, was inducted into Baseball Hall of Fame, joined the African-American Nashville Civil Right Leaders and spoke on the Ryman Stage.

-The Opry Holds A Tribute For Pasty Cline
+The Opry Holds A Tribute For Patsy Cline

 March 5, 1963 – A tribute for Patsy Cline, Hawkshaw Hawkins, Cowboy Copas, Randy Hughes, and Jack Anglin, who all died March 5 in a plane crash near Camden, TN, was held during the Opry.
 Also remembered was Jack Anglin of the duo Johnnie and Jack, who was killed en route to a prayer service for Cline.
 Opry manager Ott Devine encouraged the audience “to keep smiling, and to recall the happier occasions.
 I feel I can speak for all of them when I say…lets continue in the tradition of the Grand Ole Opry.”